-Lower federal courts have followed this approach.
-For instance, the U.S. Court of Appeals for the Ninth Circuit recently held that there is "a strong default presumption . . . that the FAA, not state law, supplies the rules of arbitration" and that "a general choice of law clause within an arbitration provision does not trump the presumption that the FAA supplies the rules for arbitration."
+"a general choice of law clause within an arbitration provision does not trump the presumption that the FAA supplies the rules for arbitration."
 The Supreme Court has since confirmed that its holding in Mastrobuono also applies to state courts.
-87
+84